DedalusProject/dedalus/docs/pages/troubleshooting.rst

 Singular matrix errors
 ======================

-If you come across an error in the linear solver stating that a matrix/factor is singular, that means that the linear LHS portion of the PDE system is not solvable.
+If you come across an error in the linear solver stating that a matrix/factor is singular, that means that the linear LHS portion of the PDE system is not uniquely solvable.
 This error indicates that some degrees of freedom of the solution are unconstrained and some of the specified equations are redundant (these are equivalent since the LHS matrices must be square).

 These errors are often due to imposing boundary conditions that are redundant for some set of modes and/or failing to constrain a gauge freedom in the solution.
-For instance, when simulating incompressibly hydrodynamics in a channel, specifying the mean wall-normal velocity on both walls is redundant with the incompressiblity constraint (the mean wall-normal velocity at one wall must be the same as at the other wall for the flow to be divergence-free).
+For instance, when simulating incompressible hydrodynamics, the pressure has a constant gauge freedom and the integral of the divergence constraint is redundant with the velocity boundary conditions.
-Instead, the wall-normal velocity boundary condition at one wall should be removed and replaced with a gauge condition setting the constant portion of the pressure.
-This is why you'll see these types of boundary conditions for the wall-normal velocity (e.g. ``w``) in Dedalus scripts for incompressible flow:
+To fix these issues, a spatially constant variable can be added to the LHS of the divergence constraint, introducing a degree of freedom that allows for fixing the pressure gauge:

 .. code-block:: python

+    c = dist.Field() # Constant variable for fixing pressure gauge ...
+    problem.add_equation("div(u) + c = 0") # Add c to break redundancy with boundary conditions
-    problem.add_bc("left(w) = 0")
+    problem.add_equation("integ(p) = 0") # Pressure gauge
-    problem.add_bc("right(w) = 0", condition="(nx != 0)")
-    problem.add_bc("right(p) = 0", condition="(nx == 0)")

 Out of memory errors
 ====================